galgantar/standard-deviants/index.markdown

 <p><strong>Feature Importance:</strong> Calculated as the average decrease in Gini impurity across all trees when splitting on that feature.
 Higher values indicate stronger predictive power.</p>

-<p><strong>Application:</strong> We apply the trained model to ~67k posts with missing upvote data to estimate their virality potential by cluster.</p>

 </div>
 </details>

 <img src="assets/images/top_10_feature_importances.svg">

 💡 The feature importances largely match the ones found with the logistic regression, giving us more confidence that these correlations are actually valid.
 We can see that multiple measures corresponding to the length of posts reappear (such as <i>Num_characters_no_space</i>, <i>Num_characters</i>, <i>Avg_word_length</i>) as well as the functional words.
-There are, however, some other metrics, such as <i>Frac_special</I> and <i>Frac_uppercase</I>, both of which were also statistically significant in the logistic regression (albeit with lower coefficients) for positively impacting virality.
+There are, however, some other metrics, such as <i>Frac_special</I> and <i>Frac_uppercase</I>, both of which were also statistically significant in the logistic regression (although with lower coefficients) for positively impacting virality.
 Therefore, having a higher share of those characters might also help to become viral!

 ### Predicting Virality of Unscraped Posts 🔮
 Through scraping the dataset, we come across posts that cannot be found on Reddit anymore, and thus could not have been scraped. <br>
 To not lose insight from these posts, we extend our analysis and apply our random forest classifier to predict whether these posts have virality potential.
-Hence, using the same random forest algorithm (with parameters described in the cooking for nerds section), we obtain that slightly more than 2% of the posts went viral.
+Hence, using the same random forest algorithm (with parameters described in the cooking for nerds section), we predict that slightly more than 2% of the missing posts went viral.

 <div class="flourish-embed flourish-chart" data-src="visualisation/26795802"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26795802/thumbnail" width="100%" alt="chart visualization" /></noscript></div>